nasa/cumulus/docs/features/duplicate_granule_handling.md

 hide_title: false
 ---

 Collections and Workflows can be configured to assign a unique `granuleId` to each Granule.
 This is useful in cases where two Granules share the same `granuleId` but must both be ingested into the Cumulus system.
-Previously, a Granule with a conflict on the `granuleId` key would cause an ingest failure for that Granule.
+Previously, a Granule with a conflict on the `granuleId` key within the same Collection would cause either an ingest failure or overwrite the previous granule, depending on `duplicateHandling` configuration.

 ## Granule Uniquification